What are Floating Rate Bonds in India? Example, Int. Rates, Advantages & Disadvantages

 From a macroeconomic perspective, an inverse relationship is seen between stock market performance and interest rates.
 Floating rate bonds can balance the risk profile of your portfolio.
 Those looking to diversify their investments can invest in these bonds to earn decent returns with low risk.

 The interest rates of floating rate bonds move with the market-linked benchmark.
 As a result, a fall in interest rates could lower the yield of the bond in comparison to a fixed interest rate bond.

 There could be a lag between market interest rate changes and the benchmark rate.
 This, in turn, would mean that the coupon payment on floating rate bonds continues to receive lower interest than the market rates.

 When the government is the issuer, this risk is greatly mitigated.
 Bonds, being a debt instrument, always carry a risk of a payment default.
 As a bondholder, you should continuously monitor the creditworthiness of the issuers of the bonds you hold.

 Let’s look at an example of a floating rate bond recently issued by the RBI.
 The bond was announced in June 2020 and was available for investment from July 1st, 2020.
-The coupon rate of the bond was pegged to the interest rate of the National Savings Certificate (virable component) with a spread of 35 basis points (fixed component) higher than it.
+The bond’s coupon rate was pegged to the interest rate of the National Savings Certificate (variable component) with a spread of 35 basis points (fixed component) higher than it.